Sriram192/Patchy-particles/README.md

-# Rigid_patchy_particles
+# Code and input file repository for the patchy particle work
-Repository of analysis codes used for the rigid two patch system.
+Repository of analysis codes used for the two patch system.
 Code include subroutines to calculated the following:
 1. Distance matrix between the particles
 2. Chain length distribution